-Evidence of weathering in the form of minor erosion to old brick or stone is fairly common and needn’t be a concern where it only impacts on a few localised areas.
+Minor erosion of old brick or stone is fairly common and needn’t be a concern where it only impacts on a few localised areas.
 But in cases where erosion has become excessive, the damaged masonry will need to be repaired or replaced.

-Signs to look out for include crumbling and spalling to the face of brick or stone, and damp penetrating the wall which can sometimes leave white salts on the surface.
+Look out for crumbling and spalling brickwork (where sections of the brick flake away) to the face of brick or stone, and damp penetrating the wall which can sometimes leave white salts on the surface.
 Walls in exposed areas like roof parapets are especially vulnerable to erosion.

 Where there are contributing causes of damage, such as leaking pipes or gutters, these must first be fixed.

 - Where brick or stonework has crumbled badly, it may be possible to cut it away and replace it, using a sharp cold chisel(Conservationists advise against using angle grinders on older walls in case they ‘skid’ and scar the adjoining brickwork.)

 - ‘Cosmetic surgery’ is an alternative remedy; here, a shallow recess of around 30mm deep is cut out of the damaged face, which is filled with a small matching section of brick (known as a slip) and then fixed in place with mortar

 - Where damage is severe, walls may have to be partially rebuilt using matching brick or stone.
 This is a fairly common requirement with old disintegrating parapet walls at roof level, which should also have a suitable capping (e.g. coping stones) projecting either side to disperse rainwater away from the wall below